asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/tools.md

 # Search API Tools

+Searches may be executed in the browser or in the command prompt window.

-This section will provide some example commands & details on some of the programs you can use to write & run Search API queries.
+Alternatively, you may use a program to assist you with Search API queries.
+This section will provide some details on a few of the programs you can use to write & run Search API queries and some example commands for each.

 **Program Details**

 - [aria2](https://wiki.archlinux.org/title/aria2)
 - [Wget](https://www.gnu.org/software/wget/)
 - [cURL](https://curl.se/docs/manpage.html)

+Both [Wget](http://wget.addictivecode.org/FrequentlyAskedQuestions.html?action=show&redirect=Faq#download) and [cURL](https://curl.se/) are often installed on Linux systems. cURL is part of the Mac OS, and Wget can be installed.
+Microsoft Windows OS does not come with either installed, but both can be downloaded. cURL is easier to set up on a Windows machine. [aria2](https://aria2.github.io/) can be installed on Windows, Mac, or Linux systems.

 ## Examples using aria2